Meulymooh/emiliemesureur/readme.md

 * Making the navbar transparent over the first section.
 * Finding a good script for the animated skillbars.
 I tried waypoints ("appear on view" plugin) but I didn't manage to make it work.
 In the end, a short jquery script does the job in a neat way.
+* Combining bootstrap form, Ajax, PHP, mySQL and php.mail() altogether for the contact form.

 ## Room for improvement